casangi/casadocs/docs/index.rst

 CASA 6.2.1 can now be `downloaded <https://casa.nrao.edu/casa_obtaining.shtml>`__ for general use.
 CASA 6.2.1 includes a pipeline that has been validated for `ALMA <https://almascience.nrao.edu/processing/science-pipeline>`__ and `VLA <https://science.nrao.edu/facilities/vla/data-processing/pipeline>`__ operations.
 CASA 6.2.1 and its included pipeline is functionally equivalent to CASA 6.2.0, and has the following added fixes and features:

 -  Fixed known issue with channel averaging of a caltable in PlotMS.
 Resolved slow performance and crashes.
--  A significant slow down in flagdata command present in 6.2 (up to 3-4x, specially in 'summary' mode) has now been fixed, bringing CASA 6.2.1 flagdata command to a performance comparable with CASA 6.1.
+-  A significant slow down in the flagdata task present in 6.2 (up to 3-4x, especially in 'summary' mode) has now been fixed, bringing the CASA 6.2.1 flagdata task to a performance comparable with CASA 6.1.
 -  Updated ALMA spw classification algorithm to allow spws with bandwidths of < 2 GHz to be classified as FDM windows, whereas they were classified as TDM windows before change.
 -  Fix defects that prevented using the Splatalogue offline database with spectral profile tool in the CASA viewer.
--  Running tclean using a list of ALMA MeasurementSets which exhibit very large Doppler frequency changes between them (i.e., large TOPO offsets in channels) was found to result in crashes due to memory limits being crossed.
+-  Running tclean using a list of MeasurementSets which exhibit very large Doppler frequency changes between them (i.e., large TOPO offsets in channels) was found to result in crashes due to memory limits being crossed.
 A fix was implemented to switch to a different mode when such situations might occur (specifically, if the weight density grid is larger than 10% of the cube grid in memory usage).
 This different mode uses less memory but results in a longer runtime as tclean must make multiple passes through all MSs.

-**6.2 New Features:**

-- CASA 6: inclusion of remaining tasks, including interactive flagdata GUI
-- tclean: refactor of cube imaging (reliability, flexibility, peformance)
-- tclean: new option 'briggsbwtaper' and improved 'briggs' weighting
-- tclean: improved algorithm for fitting the PSF
-- tclean: updates to multiscale imaging to account for channel-dependence of the PSF
-- sdatmcor: new task for atmospheric correction of single dish data
-- sdbaseline: new parameters 'updateweight' and 'sigmavalue'
-- accor: support of the new parameter 'corrdepflags'
-- gencal: GAIN_CURVE subtable (caltype='gc') made available
-- plotms: improvements on avaraging, channel selection, and Mueller/Jones tables
-- simalma: updates to produce the expected output
-- listobs: extended output MS metadata
-- tec_maps: porting of 'tec_maps' script for ionospheric calibration in CASA 6
-- Consistency in error handling among tasks
-- Updates to the model for Mars.
-- Fixes to a number of bugs.
+-  Minor bug fixes to plotbandpass and log messages upon startup to report measures table version.

-For more details on these and other new features, see the CASA 6.2.1 (`Release Notes <https://casadocs.readthedocs.io/en/v6.2.1/notebooks/introduction.html>`__).
+**For more details on these and other new features, see the CASA 6.2.1** `Release Notes <https://casadocs.readthedocs.io/en/v6.2.1/notebooks/introduction.html>`__.

 CASA is developed by an international consortium of scientists based at the National Radio Astronomical Observatory (NRAO), the